Finnish Americans: The Great Migration (1870–1930)

 The immigration of Finns gave birth to a strong Finnish-American culture, especially in cities such as Duluth and Ashtabula, Ohio.
 Many villages were named after places in Finland (such as Toivola, Minnesota, Savo, South Dakota, and Oulu, Wisconsin).

 The Finnish exodus took place after most of the available farmland in the United States was already taken and Canada's was largely still available.
 While many immigrants pursued farming, others found employment in mining, construction, and the forest industry, while women usually worked as maids.
-In the case of the Finnish-American enclave in the Finger Lakes region south of Ithaca, New York early in the 20th century, Finns left urban jobs in order to acquire farms that had been played out by previous owners.
+In the case of the Finnish-American enclave in the Finger Lakes region south of Ithaca, New York early in the 20th century, Finns left urban jobs in order to acquire farms that had been sold by their previous owners.

 The migration continued well into the 20th century, until U.S. authorities set up a quota of 529 Finnish immigrants per year in 1929.
-Initially, this led to an increase in Finnish migration to Canada.
+Initially, this led to an increase in Finnish immigration to Canada.
 But as social and economic conditions in Finland improved significantly during this era, overall immigration decreased by the middle of the century.

-The American revolutionary James P. Cannon noted that a considerable part of these immigrants tended to the radical left in politics: "Under the impact of the Russian Revolution the foreign-born socialist movement grew by leaps and bounds.
+The American revolutionary James P. Cannon noted that a considerable part of these immigrants tended towards the radical left in politics: "Under the impact of the Russian Revolution the foreign-born socialist movement grew by leaps and bounds.
 The foreign-born were organized in language federations, practically autonomous bodies affiliated with the Socialist Party.
 [Among others] there were about 12 thousand Finns, organized in their own federation".

 Return

-Most Finnish migrants had planned to stay only a few years in North America, and then return to their native land once they had become rich.
+Most Finnish migrants had planned to stay only for a few years in North America, and then return to their native land once they had become rich.
 However, only about twenty percent of the migrants returned to Finland.
-Those who did managed to import new ideas and technologies into Finland and put them into use there.
+Those who did, managed to import new ideas and technologies into Finland and put them into use there.

 Approximately ten thousand Finns returned from the New World, not to Finland but to the Soviet Union, in the 1920s and the 1930s to "build socialism" in the Karelian ASSR.
 This took place mainly for ideological reasons and was strongly supported by the political elite of the USSR.